Koredotcom/docs/docs/xo/searchai/content-sources/connectors/zendesk.md

 1. Go to the **Admin Center** in your Zendesk application.
 ![Admin Center](../images/zendesk/admin-center.png "Admin Center")

 2. Register Search AI as OAuth Client.
 Refer to [this documentation](https://support.zendesk.com/hc/en-us/articles/4408845965210-Using-OAuth-authentication-with-your-application#topic_s21_lfs_qk) for information about the fields required in the configuration.
-Set the **_Redirect URLs _**field to point to your SearchAssist instance.
-You can use one of the following callback URLs as per your region.
+Set the **Redirect URLs** field to point to one of the following callback URLs as per your region.

     * JP Region Callback URLs:[ https://jp-bots-idp.kore.ai/workflows/callback](https://jp-bots-idp.kore.ai/workflows/callback)
     * DE Region Callback URLs:[ https://de-bots-idp.kore.ai/workflows/callback](https://de-bots-idp.kore.ai/workflows/callback)